itpp-labs/odoo-development/docs/admin/posbox/posbox-emulation.rst

 To use your version of built-in odoo modules use add following ``-v path/to/odoo:/mnt/odoo-source``.

 Source of this docker can be found here: https://github.com/it-projects-llc/install-odoo/tree/8.0/dockers/posbox

+.. warning:: It actually doesn't work and raises error "No backend available".
+Probably --device=/dev/SOMETHING has to be sued instead of `` --privileged     -v /dev/bus/usb:/dev/bus/usb ``